 The following criteria concern different properties of integration mechanisms and aim at helping developers in selecting a suitable mechanism.
-These criteria are based on existing literature (Stahl and Völter, 2006; Pietrek et al., 2007), best practices in software development (Parnas, 1972; Gamma et al., 1995), and our experience (Rumpe, 2011; Grönniger et al., 2008; Rumpe et al., 2010; Kurpick et al., 2012; Rumpe, 2012; Schindler, 2012; Navarro Pérez and Rumpe, 2013; Ringert et al., 2013).
+These criteria are based on existing literature [13, 14], best practices in software development [15, 16], and our experience [4-11].
 This list does not claim to cover all aspects of handwritten code integration.
 Nonetheless, it can be used as an initial list of criteria which can be adapted to fit personal needs.
 The presented criteria are not weighted on purpose since a weighting is highly subjective and also tailored to an application scenario, which is not intended.

-C1: Separation of generated and handwritten code. - Can generated and handwritten code be separated into different files?
+C1: Separation of Generated and Handwritten Code. - Can generated and handwritten code be separated into different files?

-Separation of concerns is an essential design practice in software development (Parnas, 1972) and has been proposed as a criterion to evaluate integration mechanisms for handwritten code by (Stahl and Völter, 2006; Pietrek et al., 2007).
+Separation of concerns is an essential design practice in software development [15] and has been proposed as a criterion to evaluate integration mechanisms for handwritten code by [13,14].
 One crucial benefit of separating generated and handwritten code into different files is that it can be ensured that the generator does not overwrite handwritten code.
 In case of mixing generated and handwritten code in one file, the handwritten code might not always be preserved.

-C2: Support for overriding generated parts. - Can developers add handwritten parts that are used instead of particular generated parts?
+C2: Support for Overriding Generated Parts. - Can developers add handwritten parts that are used instead of particular generated parts?